Transfer of course credits

 All PhD courses to be approved in a PhD Programme must be evaluated in one form or another and be documented in order for it to have been passed successfully.

-The PhD student is required under § 7, paragraph 2 of the PhD Order to complete PhD courses totalling approximately 30 ECTS credits.
+The PhD student is required to complete PhD courses totalling approximately 30 ECTS credits.

 A PhD student when participating in courses cannot be assessed by the supervisor alone.
-In these cases there should be the assistance of an external examiner.
+In these cases there should be the assistance of an internal or external examiner.

 Specifically with regard to the 5+3 programme